PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Addresses/Lecture/english.md

 }
 ```

-Now compile and run it using the shell (see above commands).
+Now compile and run the above code using the shell (see above commands).

 TODO `\0` symbol

 # Pointers (aka address variables)
-In C, we call variables that hold an address "pointers".
+In C, we call variables that hold an address number "pointers".
 It turns out that using the square brackets `[]` after a variables name is also a shortcut.

 Change your code to the following.